• Skip to primary navigation

 • ½ cup Brown sugar

-• 4 slices Ginger (cut them into strips)
+• 4 slices Ginger (Cut them into strips)

 Instructions

 • Wash and rinse ½ cup black sesame seeds a few times to remove dust and impurities.
-Then, pan fry them on a pan with low heat until it’s dried.

 • After that, put the black sesame seeds into a chopper.
-Chop until it’s fine and small.
+Chop until it is fine and small.
 Then, add ½ cup of sugar and chop with the black sesame seeds.
-Next, add 1 stick (8 tablespoons) of unsalted butter and chop until it mixed well.

-• After, put the black sesame paste filling in a freezer for 5-10 minutes, so they are little bit harder and easy for rolling.
-Then, roll them into little balls.
-And, freeze the black sesame balls overnight.
-(You can roll them into balls and save it.
-Don’t need to use them all at once.)
+• Then, roll the black sesame paste filling into little balls.
+Freeze the black sesame balls overnight.
+(You can roll them into balls and save the rest.
+You do not need to use them all at once.)

 • Flatten the dough into a circle shape.
-Try to make the side thinner, but middle thicker.
+Try to make the side thinner but the middle thicker.
 Put the frozen black sesame ball in the middle of the dough.
-Then, close up and roll into a ball.
-(If the dough is too dry, dip some water on your hand and roll the dough.)

 Notes